treininghaus/RCVJ/README.md

 ## Model

-The [LEGO model](model/RCVJ.ldr) of the RCVJ was done in LDRAW format.
+The LEGO model of the RCVJ was done in LDRAW and Lego Digital Designer (LDD) format.

 [Youtube Video](https://www.youtube.com/embed/okMCTcgzmAw?ecver=2) of the model in action.